Getting 9/11 Museum tickets is easier than you can imagine. This post will highlight the various options available.

 Way N. 3: Take a guided tour of 9/11 Memorial and Museum

-I love guided tours – they usually are very enriching experiences.
-They are the best way to enjoy a place of historical and cultural significance such as the National September 11 Museum.
-A tour guide will be able to share with you important information about what you are seeing, and in the case of 9/11 Museum, most guides have a specific personal connection to the events.
+Guided tours are the best way to enjoy a place of historical and cultural significance such as the National September 11 Museum.
+Your tour guide will share important information about what you are seeing, and in the case of 9/11 Museum, most guides have a specific personal connection to the events.

-The guided tours below all include 9/11 Museum tickets and a guided visit to the Memorial.
-Here are the best options:
+The guided tours below all include tickets to the 9/11 Museum and a guided visit to the Memorial.

-- Ground Zero 9/11 Memorial Tour & Optional 9/11 Museum Entry – if you select the option inclusive of the museum tickets, this tour costs $69.
-It lasts between 2 and 5 hours.
+- Ground Zero 9/11 Memorial Tour & Optional 9/11 Museum Entry – It lasts between 2 and 5 hours.
 Your guide will walk you through the most important landmarks of the memorial, and at the end you are handed a ticket to visit the museum.

 Way N. 4: Take a guided tour of the Memorial, Museum and World Trade Center Observatory

-Another great way of getting 9/11 Museum tickets that is inclusive of all the most significant places linked to the 9/11 terrorist attacks is joining a guided tour that goes to the World Trade Center Observatory and the Memorial.
+Another great way of getting tickets that is inclusive of all the most significant places linked to the 9/11 terrorist attacks is a guided tour that also goes to the World Trade Center Observatory and the Memorial.

-During the tour, you go all the way up the World Trade Center Observatory, which is located on the 100th, 101st and 102nd floors of the Freedom Tower – the tallest building in the USA with its 417 meters.
+During the tour, you also go the World Trade Center Observatory, on the 100th, 101st and 102nd floors of the Freedom Tower – the tallest building in the USA with its 417 meters (1,368 feet).

-- New York Pass: Access to Over 100 Attractions & Tours – it starts at $129 for the one day pass.
+- New York Pass: Access to Over 100 Attractions & Tours.

 - New York CityPASS®: Save 40% at 6 Top Attractions – another valid option.
-It gives you access to 6 attractions for a total of $136.
+It gives you access to 6 attractions.

-- New York City: The Sightseeing FLEX Pass – the cheapest option is the 2 attractions pass, for which you pay $64.
+- New York City: The Sightseeing FLEX Pass – the cheapest option is the 2 attractions pass.

 9/11 Museum and Memorial tickets price and free visits